 Be prepared for purging

 The skin can take a while to adjust to the new product.
-When first introduced, active ingredients can temporarily cause irritation from dryness and sensitivity to breakouts and congestion.
+When first introduced, active ingredients can temporarily cause irritation, which might include dryness, sensitivity or breakouts and congestion.
 It’s important to know the difference between a break-out or irritation and skin purging, the latter being completely normal.
 Skin purging is the result of a new product drawing impurities out of the pores, pushing them to the surface of the skin.
 These typically appear in the same place you would regularly breakout.
 A breakout or irritation on the other hand is the result of your skin reacting to the product, often signalling it isn’t right for your complexion.
 These will appear in new areas where you don’t usually break out, and will also last longer than a skin purge.
 Help to mitigate these effects by continuing the use of your nourishing, hydrating and antioxidant products to support the skin’s natural barrier.

 Wait for results